formancehq/stack/sdks/typescript-node/PaymentsApi.md

 const apiInstance = new PaymentsApi(configuration);

 let body:PaymentsApiInstallConnectorRequest = {
-  // Connectors | The connector code
+  // Connector | The name of the connector.
   connector: "STRIPE",
   // ConnectorConfig
   connectorConfig: null,